hydraulic-software/conveyor/guidebook/docs/tutorial.md

 # Tutorial

 In this tutorial we'll generate a fresh application using the templates built in to Conveyor.
-Then we'll compile a download site for it containing packages for every supported platform.
+Then we'll generate a download site for it containing packages for every supported platform.
 Finally we'll take a look at how things are wired up to learn how to package a pre-existing project.

-This tutorial doesn't try to cover all the features Conveyor has.
+This tutorial doesn't cover all the features Conveyor has.
 Read through the rest of this guidebook to learn about the full range of possibilities.

 !!! tip
     You can tick the checkmarks on this page to mark your progress.
 Their state is stored in a cookie.

 ## Step 1.
 Get Conveyor and create a root key

-* [x] [Download Conveyor](download-conveyor.md) to install Conveyor.
-On macOS sure it's added to your path by using the GUI.
+* [x] [Download Conveyor](download-conveyor.md).
+On macOS, make sure it's added to your path by opening the app from the GUI and clicking the relevant button.

 You don't need to have any code signing certificates to use Conveyor or follow this tutorial.
 Nonetheless, Conveyor always needs cryptographic keys so it can at least self-sign your app.
-To get started we'll use self signing, which is good enough for testing, internal apps and distributing software to developers.
+To get started we'll use self-signing, which is good enough for testing, internal apps and distributing software to developers.
 The final steps of the tutorial show you how to use real code signing keys.

 * [x] Run `conveyor keys generate` from a terminal.